yasuhitoHayashi/IEBCS/examples/04_ball/README.md

 This script generates a simple animation of a sphere moving from left to right

-Run the script with Blender in background mode:
+Run the script with Blender in background mode (the `bpy` package alone may not expose all features used here):

 ```bash
 blender -b -P generate.py